 BABY QUILT SIZES

-You spend so much time to lovingly sew up countless fabric pieces to make a baby quilt and in a few months time the baby grows too big for the quilt – you will be so disappointed.
-A big enough quilt can be used for many many years even after your baby has outgrown it, as a throw or as picnic blanket.
+You spend so much time lovingly sewing up countless fabric pieces to make a baby quilt, and you will be so disappointed in a few months when the baby grows too big for the quilt.

-The standard Crib bed mattress size is 27 inch * 52 inch.
-You can make a crib quilt of 36 inch * 54 inch for this mattress, which will give a good enough overhang also.
-The width of 36 inch can be increased to about 45 inch, so that you get more overhang.
+The standard Crib bed mattress size is 27 inches * 52 inches.
+You can make a crib quilt of 36 inches * 54 inches for this mattress, which will also give a good enough overhang.
+The width of 36 inches can be increased to about 45 inches, so you get more overhang.

 Standard sizes of Baby blankets

-If you have handmade the blanket yourself or embroidered letters or initials of your baby on it you will want to keep it for a long time.
+If you have handmade the blanket yourself or embroidered letters or initials of your baby, you will want to keep it for a long time.
 Not throw it away after one month or two.

 Here are some cute baby embroidery design motifs you can embroider on your finished baby blanket/quilt

 Different types of Quilts ; Quilting vocabulary; How to sew a bedsheet; General Bed linen sizes; Best fabric for bed sheets; Names of famous quilt blocks ; Make a simple gathered dress for girls; make a newborn top ; Make a baby girl dress